jcailler/jcailler.github.io/_tabs/miscellaneous.md

 I also play an active role in the organization of events for the general public, such as open days or science festivals.
 In particular, I am involved in promoting research among students, especially [girls](https://filles-et-maths.fr/).
 I illustrate logic through games and puzzle-solving, using examples such as the riddles of the [Princess and the tiger](/assets/pdf/tiger.pdf) or the [Dreadbury Mansion](/assets/pdf/agatha.pdf).

-## Artifact Evaluation Track Template

-If you want to organize an Artifact Evaluation track for you workshop or conference and need some templates (author guide, reviewer guide, ...), feel free to reuse [this work](https://drive.google.com/drive/folders/1-AqZA5qwYZGBPhOO9AtJIJvYzne-tAYb?usp=sharing).

 ## Where Did We Meet?

 I went to various places, and met a lot of people, that I am unfortunately not always able to remember.
 So, if you think we already met somewhere, you can verify your intuition here!